FreeFeed/pepyatka-server/app/support/search/query-syntax.md

 **to:user1,group2** limits search to posts published in group2 feed or written _to_ user1 as a direct message.
 This operator acts like **in:** for the groups but also allows to search in direct messages with the specific addressee.

+**clicked-by:user1,user2** limits search to comments licked by user1 or user2.

+`cat clicked-by:alice` will find all comments liked by Alice with the "cat" word.

+Since `clicked-by:` makes sense only for comments, it switches the search scope to comments.
+So the query `cat clicked-by:alice` is equal to `in-comments: cat clicked-by:alice`.
+Being used in post body scope (like `in-body: clicked-by:...`), `clicked-by:` is ignored.

 ### Content authorship

 **author:user1,user2** performs search only in content from user1 or user2.
+It has a **by:** alias.

 The "content" is defined by the current search scope.
 By default it is a post and comment bodies: `cat author:alice` will search the "cat" word in all Alice's posts and comments bodies.